(FAQs)

 (9) Will a second access road by built to relieve traffic on Chaney Trail?

-We do not know for sure.
-AltadenaWILD representatives attending a March 14 closed-door meeting with Poly and the Altadena Town Council reported that Poly intends to rely solely on Chaney Trail as an access road.
+We do not yet know for sure.
 Chaney Trail is a narrow and hilly two-lane road and relying on it alone for ingress and egress to/from any Polytechnic facilities greatly increases the risks of accidents with hikers, cyclists and equestrian riders.
 Since then, AltadenaWILD has heard from multiple sources that Poly is exploring the feasibility of a second access road, presumably coming from Loma Alta Drive to the south.
 This option would almost certainly require the school to purchase private residential properties.

 (10) AltadenaWILD claims that Polytechnic School seeks to build a sports complex on Chaney Trail.
 Communications from Poly leadership claim this information is “erroneous” and “simply incorrect.”
 So, which is it?